synnaxlabs/synnax/.github/PULL_REQUEST_TEMPLATE/feature.md

 ## Basic Readiness Checklist

 - [ ] I have performed a self-review of my code.
-- [ ] I have added relevant tests to cover the changes.
+- [ ] I have added relevant tests to cover the changes to CI.
 - [ ] I have updated user facing documentation accordingly.
 - [ ] I have verified code coverage targets are met.